tipilegal/Kali-Linux-to-DigitalOcean/README.md

 Once your secrets and workflow permissions are set, you can manually trigger the workflow:

 1. Navigate to the **Actions** tab of your repository.
-2. Select **Convert and Upload Kali Generic Cloud Image to DigitalOcean** from the left-hand sidebar.
+2. Select **Kali Linux to DigitalOcean** from the left-hand sidebar.
 3. Click **Run workflow** under the **workflow_dispatch** section.

 > [!WARNING]